materialsproject/fireworks/docs/index.rst

 * Detection of duplicate sub-workflows - automatically skip tasks that are duplicated between two workflows while still running unique sections

+* Loosely-coupled and modular infrastructure that is intentionally hackable.
+This makes it possible to use some FireWorks components without using *everything* and allows you to tailor FireWorks to your application.

 * Plug-and-play on several large supercomputing clusters and queueing systems *(future)*

 * Monitoring of workflows through a web service *(future)*